Coiot/cbr-main/src/albums/episode2.md

   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene59.jpg
   narration: "<p>Canton slipped a lot in the rankings this week, but it’s still worth
-    saying there’s a big old space between them and the other Chinas, and they've yet time to fill in the gap — well, if the Khamugs don’t fill it first.
+    saying there’s a big old space between them and the other Chinas, and they've yet time to fill in the gap—well, if the Khamugs don’t fill it first.
 Ching Shih has founded Macao opposite Taiwan; it’s wise for her to keep building coastal cities, as that’s where her uniques really come into play.
 That said, I can’t actually see a navy yet… don’t tell me you still haven’t researched Sailing, Ching